 The following are ways in which designing and implementing a progressive web app can benefit your company:

 Tap into a much larger audience.
 If you use a PWA instead of a native app, then you can reach users on multiple types of devices.
 These apps give you a chance to showcase what you want to display to visitors using their preferred devices instead of a specific one.
 That means your content can be read by people in a crowd, traveling on a plane, or sitting at the office.
+Add the concepts of mobile user acquisition into the mix, and now you are able to pre-plan your campaigns for maximum visibility during periods when online spending is at its highest (think Black Friday).
+Mobile marketing companies like AdAction can help you get more clarity on such campaign strategies.

 No need to install.
 All that extra storage doesn't mean much if all the apps cost space to install.
 That's not a problem with a progressive web app.
 Up to 25 percent of users delete apps to install a new one on their devices, and your non-PWA mobile app development could be one of those.